iolivergithub/TolissXKeyPadHelper/README.md

    + FlyWithLuaNG ( v2.8.XX NG )
    + Other Toliss Aircraft

-NB: This has been tested with Toliss A321 v.1.7, but 1.8 with XP12 12.3-b4 includes the WX API.
+NB: This has been tested with Toliss A321 v1.8 with XP12 12.4 which includes the WX API.
+It will probably work, and has done in the past, with earlier versions, though no guarantees.

+Two options ...
+I think the first works, but if not try the second:

+1. Place the file `X-Keys_a321.json`  in your Toliss A321 directory, which should be in `X-Plane12\Aircraft\TolissA321_V1p7`  (NB: the specific name ofthe TolissA321 directory does change with versions, but the lastest iv V1p7).

-You now have to place the 3 files `X-Keys_a321_StdDef.jaon`, `X-Keys_a321.json` and `X-Keys_a321_StdDef.ini`  in your Toliss A321 directory, which should be in `X-Plane12\Aircraft\TolissA321_V1p7`  (NB: the specific name ofthe TolissA321 directory does change with versions, but the lastest iv V1p7).
+2. You now have to place the 3 files `X-Keys_a321_StdDef.json`, `X-Keys_a321.json` and `X-Keys_a321_StdDef.ini`  in your Toliss A321 directory, which should be in `X-Plane12\Aircraft\TolissA321_V1p7`  (NB: the specific name ofthe TolissA321 directory does change with versions, but the lastest iv V1p7).

 Then place the file `TolissCustom.lua` into the FlyWithLua scripts directory which should be `X-Plane 12\Resources\plugins\FlyWithLua\Scripts`